Aliases for TRPC6 Gene

 GeneCards Summary for TRPC6 Gene

 TRPC6 (Transient Receptor Potential Cation Channel Subfamily C Member 6) is a Protein Coding gene.
-Diseases associated with TRPC6 include glomerulosclerosis, focal segmental, 2 and focal segmental glomerulosclerosis.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with TRPC6 include Glomerulosclerosis, Focal Segmental, 2 and Focal Segmental Glomerulosclerosis.
+Among its related pathways are TRP channels and Netrin-1 signaling.
 GO annotations related to this gene include binding and calcium channel activity.
-An important paralog of this gene is TRPC3.
+An important paralog of this gene is TRPC7.

 UniProtKB/Swiss-Prot for TRPC6 Gene